aplteam/Tatin/docs/FirstStepsWithTatin.md

 There are exceptions:

-* When the package was brought into the workspace with `LoadPackage` rather than `LoadDependencies`.
+* When the package was brought into the workspace with `LoadPackages` rather than `LoadDependencies`.

-  This is because without assets `LoadPackage` loads the package into a temp folder, brings the package into the WS and then deletes the temp folder, because without assets there is no need to leave a footprint behind.
+  This is because without assets `LoadPackages` loads the package into a temp folder, brings the package into the WS and then deletes the temp folder, because without assets there is no need to leave a footprint behind.

 * When the folder the package was loaded from does not exist for other reasons, for example because the package was loaded into the WS which then was saved and moved elsewhere, together with the `ASSETS` folder relative to the WS.